nurularifin83/My-Doc/Ubuntu/Start xampp Automatically.md

 ```

-## After that click: CTRL-0 and hit Enter to save, and the last click CTRL+X to exit.
+## After that, click CTRL-0 and hit Enter to save, and the last click CTRL+X to exit.

 3. After that Change its permissions to make it executable with this command: ``` sudo chmod 755 /etc/init.d/xampp ```
 4. Enable the script: Now, we need to tell the system to run this script at startup: ``` sudo update-rc.d xampp defaults ```